09

 "Knowing better" isn't enough

-You can understand the pattern intellectually and still transmit it somatically.
-Change happens when what you embody changes — not just what you understand.
+A person can understand the pattern intellectually and still transmit it somatically.
+Change happens when what the body embodies changes — not just what the mind understands.

 Generational patterns don't require deliberate harm